TikaToka/metaurban_enhanced/README.md

 This repository provides enhancements to the original MetaUrban implementation, which was discontinued after the release of the new version of [UrbanSim](https://github.com/metadriverse/urban-sim).

-### Due to on-going paper work, This repo will updated early 2026.
+### Due to on-going paper work, This repo will be updated in early 2026.

 ## TODO:
 - [ ] Fix the other agent's info update